yashbhargava1992/stingray/docs/simulator.rst

 Introduction
 ============

 `stingray.simulator` provides a framework to simulate light curves with given variability distributions.
 In time series experiments, understanding the certainty is crucial to interpret the derived results in context of physical models.
-The simulator module allows means to  to assess this uncertainty by simulating time series and spectral data.
+The simulator module provides tools to assess this uncertainty by simulating time series and spectral data.

-The module supports multiple methods to carry out these simulation.
+Stingray simulator supports multiple methods to carry out these simulation.
 Light curves can be simulated through power-law spectrum, through a user-defined defined or pre-defined model, or through impulse responses.
 The module is designed in a way such that all these methods can be accessed using similar set of commands.

 .. note::